Version: 2 - Policy date: 15/11/2021

 The documents, images, characters, artistic work, graphics, software and all other site content, and all codes and format scripts for the site’s implementation, are the property of Humanitarian Capacity or under the exclusive right of its implementation.

 The material contained in the website is protected by copyright.
 Only personal and not commercial use of the site is permitted.
-For this reason, it is forbidden to copy, modify, upload or download, transmit, publish or distribute the content of the site to third parties for commercial use or for any other purpose.
-The user may view the content on screen, but may not copy, reproduce, download, transmit or otherwise use the Content in any way except for non- commercial personal or educational use.
+For this reason, it is forbidden to copy, modify, upload or download, transmit, publish or distribute the content or brands of the site to third parties for commercial use or for any other purpose.
+The user may view the content on screen. but may not copy, reproduce, republish, download, post, broadcast, transmit or otherwise use the Content in any way except for non- commercial personal or educational use.

 The site may provide access links for other entities or companies: Humanitarian Capacity cannot be held responsible for their availability, content, products and services offered, nor for any damage or loss that may derive from their use.
 Humanitarian Capacity is not responsible for the methods or purposes of the collection and treatment of personal data by such third parties.